gmac/constellation-js/README.md

 #Constellation.js

-Constellation manages 2D point grids and path navigation.
-The library is designed to control dynamic sprite motion.
+Constellation manages 2D point grids and pathfinding navigation.
+The library is designed to control dynamic sprite motion within a 2D environment.
 Constellation expands upon the motion system used in the [What Makes You Tick?](http://lassiegames.com/games/wmyt "What Makes You Tick?") adventure game series.
 Features include:

  - Point and polygon grid management.
  - Pathfinding with A-star.
  - Polygon hit testing with ray-scan.
  - Snapping points to line segments.
- - Optimized nearest point searching.
+ - Optimized nearest-point searching.
+ - Dynamic point-to-point bridges via grid geometry.

+For a small grid builder demo, see [lassiegames.com/constellation](http://www.lassiegames.com/constellation "Constellation.js")

 ## Const